AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **customer_license_id**

 The customer license ID, optional.
-Required if using a BYOL controller
+Required if using a BYOL controller.

 ### Outputs

 - **lambda_result**

 The status of lambda execution.